-- action: The action to perform. option creates the Database Vault schema objects, creates the DV_OWNER account and the optional DV_ACCTMGR account, and deploys the Database Vault Administrator application. - oh: The Oracle home for the database. - hostname: The physical or virtual host name of the host on which the action is performed. - owner account: Oracle Database Vault Owner account name - owner_passwd: Oracle Database Vault owner account password.
-The command prompts for the password, if you do not enter it on the command line.

-- jdbc_str: The JDBC connection string used to connect to the database.
+- action: The action to perform. option creates the Database Vault schema objects, creates the DV_OWNER account and the optional DV_ACCTMGR account, and deploys the Database Vault Administrator application. - racnode: The host name of the Oracle Real Application Clusters (Oracle RAC) node on which the action is being performed.
+Do not include the domain name with the host name.
+Use this option if this is a Oracle RAC database. - oh: The Oracle home for the database. - jdbc_str: The JDBC connection string used to connect to the database.
 For example, jdbc:oracle:oci:@orcl1, where orcl1 is the net service name in the tnsnames.ora file (\$ORACLE_HOME/network/admin/tnsnames.ora). - sys_passwd: Password for user SYS.
+The command prompts for the password, if you do not enter it on the command line. - owner_account: Oracle Database Vault Owner account name

-The command prompts for the password, if you do not enter it on the command line. - dvsys_passwd: (Optional) Password for user DVSYS. - acctmgr_account: (Optional) Oracle Database Vault Account Manager user - acctmgr_passwd: Oracle Database Vault Account Manager password (if a user name has been specified).
+- owner_passwd: Oracle Database Vault owner account password.
+The command prompts for the password, if you do not enter it on the command line. - acctmgr_account: (Optional) Oracle Database Vault Account Manager user - acctmgr_passwd: Oracle Database Vault Account Manager password (if a user name has been specified).
 The command prompts for the password, if you do not enter it on the command line. - logfile: Optionally, specify a log file name and location.
-You can enter an absolute path or a path that is relative to the location of the \$ORACLE_HOME/bin directory - nodecrypt: Reads plaintext passwords as passed on the command line.
-You must use this option if you are passing plaintext passwords to the command. - racnode: The host name of the Real Application Clusters (Oracle RAC) node on which the action is being performed.
-Do not include the domain name with the host name.
-Use this option if this is an Oracle RAC database. - After running dvca -action on the first node, you would also need to configure Oracle Database Vault on the other Oracle RAC nodes.
-Refer to "Configure Oracle Database Vault on Oracle RAC Nodes (Oracle RAC Only)" on page 2-19 for more information. - listener: The name of the listener to be started.
-If no listener is specified, then none is started.
-Any listener that is already running, including the default listener, is not stopped. - languages: Declares the language content to load, defaults to "en" (English).
+You can enter an absolute path or a path that is relative to the location of the \$ORACLE_HOME/bin directory - silent: Required if you are not running DVCA in an xterm window - nodecrypt: Reads plaintext passwords as passed on the command line.
+You must use this option if you are passing plaintext passwords to the command. - lockout: Disables SYSDBA operating system authentication - languages: Declares the language content to load, defaults to "en" (English).
 You can specify multiple languages.
 Include each language in quotation marks with commas separating different languages.
 Enclose the list of languages in braces.
 For example, -languages {"en", "fr", "ja"}.